clp-research/image-description-sequences/README.md

   > Nikolai Ilinykh, Sina Zarrieß, David Schlangen (2019): Tell Me More: A Dataset of Visual Scene Description Sequences.
 In Proceedings of the 12th International Conference on Natural Language Generation, Tokyo, October-November 2019

 This paper can be found [here](papers/inlg19_short.pdf).

+If you want to use a short name for this corpus in your paper, please use IDS-ADE (for "image description sequences, for the ADE20k corpus").